 We know how it goes.
-The sun sines all week long while we're busy at our desk.
-The weekend rolls around and it's all cloudy skies and rain.
+The sun shines all week long while we’re busy at our desk.
+The weekend rolls around and it’s all cloudy skies and rain.
 You book a few days off work to did over the British summer has gone on holiday ruining your plans to hang out in the park, enjoy pub gardens or go for a riverside stroll.

 So what’s to be done?
 How do we make the most of the summer while being stuck inside?
 Here’s what I suggest.
 I can’t say I follow these strictly but it’s good to have some intentions even if you don’t keep them.

 - Go out at some point in the day.
-Ideally spend your entire lunch break either lounging or walking in some nearby park or handy public square.
+Ideally, spend your entire lunch break either lounging or walking in some nearby park or handy public square.
 If you think you’re much too busy bear in mind something I heard on a Tim Ferriss podcast – if you’re always busy then you need to rethink your systems because they’re not working.
-Go on – you can spare 10 minutes for a stroll round the block.
+Go on – you can spare 10 minutes for a stroll around the block.

 - An evening walk – immediately after you get in is nice.
 If you have to delay don’t get distracted.

 - Get off your bus or train early and stroll the rest of the way in.
 Marvel at how the world rushes past you.
-If you drive find a more distant car park for the same effect.
-Go through your bag before you leave that day and remove anything you don't absolutely need to make your bag lighter and your walk feel effortless.
-Bonus points if you stop go Instagram en route.
+If you drive then find a more distant car park for the same effect.
+Go through your bag before you leave that day and remove anything you don’t absolutely need to make your bag lighter and your walk feel effortless.
+Bonus points if you stop to Instagram en route.

 - Get a desk near a window so you can admire the blue sky and fluffy clouds (and possibly open the window for a fresh breeze).
-If you hot desk get in early to grab the desk you want.
+If you hot desk then get in early to grab the desk you want.
 If you have the same desk every day see if anyone wants to swap.
-Make use of those paperweights you've been saving to anchor your paperwork to the desk.
+Make use of those paperweights you’ve been saving to anchor your paperwork to the desk.